-Here is why crate training makes bringing home a puppy so much easier from a puppy owner’s perspective:
+Reasons why crate training makes bringing home a puppy so much easier from a puppy owner’s perspective:

-I have to help him to do so, so taking him out at night when he woofs, or making sure he’s not in it too long and therefore doesn’t have an accident.
+I have to help him to do so, so taking him out at night when he woofs or making sure he’s not in it too long and therefore doesn’t have an accident.

-Before going out, we go outside to the toilet and then pup happily hops into his crate so I can go to pick up, drop off for after school activities etc.
+Before going out, we go outside to the toilet and then the pup happily hops into his crate so I can go to pick up, drop off for after-school activities etc.